 The other portion of BLM camping is called “Dispersed Camping” and this is the BLM camping you imagined, finding your own secluded spot and setting up camp.
 You can disperse camp for up to 14 days at a time for free but must move your site on the 14th day if you plan to stay in the area longer.

 This is a great option to explore and really soak up the true camping experience.
 However, keep in mind.
 You can’t just drive off into the woods anywhere.
 Most BLM land has rules saying you must travel only on designated roads and can only travel off the road a certain distance to set up camp.
 Each region will have more info for each parcel of land you go to.

-While I definitely use BLM.gov, I also use a variety of phone apps to locate and use BLM (and other) public land free camping.
+While I definitely use BLM.gov, I also use a variety of phone apps to locate and use BLM (and other) public land-free camping.
 My go-to apps are currently “Campendium” and “Ultimate Campground”.
 Both of these apps are invaluable to the avid adventurer.
 Personally, The Dyrt Pro is really outstanding, its up-to-date has interactive maps that outperform the others mentioned.